asgeir-s/entrepenator/README.md

  4. Developers can start to work on the project.

  5. Deployment scripts are created.

+ 6. A relese is proposed and voted on

  6. When the MVP is done there should be a product in some store, on the web or other.
 Through a plugin.